 To compete in the co-working space, it’s important to understand the needs of co-working users.
 Co-working users are looking for flexible workspace solutions that can adapt to their needs.
 They want a space that is functional, comfortable and promotes collaboration.

 CRE owners need to design their co-working spaces with these needs in mind.
 This may mean creating flexible floor plans that can be easily reconfigured, providing comfortable seating options, and offering amenities like meeting rooms and kitchen facilities.

 Users must be able to book a meeting room of their choice when they need one and even book the desk where they want to work.
 This can be done with a room and desk booking system.

 Events & Community Creation

-In the age of rapid disruption, CREs face significant challenges from new entrants in the co-working spaces.
-Being able to respond to these changes by differentiating their space through technology and services can mean increased tenant retention, increased satisfaction and more to the bottom line.
+In the age of rapid disruption, CREs face significant challenges from new entrants in the co-working space.
+Being able to respond to these changes by differentiating their space through technology and services can mean increased tenant retention, increased satisfaction, and more to the bottom line.

 While we still think that co-working space growth is in its infancy, the lower barriers to entry by many players mean that differentiation and rapid response to user needs is the key to survival.